quo-jeric/Library-Management-System/README.md

 This is a library management written in C++.

 Submitted By:
-  Jeric Neil M. Bustos (Main Programmer)
+  Jeric Neil M. Bustos (Main Programmer) and
   Princess Catherine Cuevas (Programmer and Tester)